TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

         }
     </style>
 </svg>
-In this example, the diamond starts from the center of the canvas, then, the diamond moves 200 pixels to the top, comes back to the center, moves 200 pixels to the bottom, comes back to the center, moves 200 pixels to the left, comes back to the center, finally, it moves 200 pixels to the right and comes back to the center.
+In this example, the diamond starts from the center of the canvas, then, it moves 200 pixels to the top, comes back to the center, moves 200 pixels to the bottom, comes back to the center, moves 200 pixels to the left, and comes back to the center.
+Finally, it moves 200 pixels to the right and comes back to the center.

 ### Scale

 The `scale` animation resizes an object.

 Scaling can either keep the object ratio intact, or it can distort it if the the horizontal and vertical scaling are different.

-The syntax uses one, two, or three values if you want to scale your object along the Z axis.
-It can be written `scale(sx)`, `scale(sx, sy)`, or `scale(sx, sy, sz)`, where `s` is your value.
+The syntax can use one, or two values.
+It can be written `scale(sx)` or `scale(sx, sy)`, in which `s` is your amount of scaling.
 Your value can be a whole number (integer) or a decimal number.
 A value bigger than 0 and smaller than 1 shrinks the element, and a value over 1 enlarges the element.

 ```html
 <svg version="1.1" xmlns="http://www.w3.org/2000/svg" viewBox="0 0 800 300">